Suu Kyi and Myanmar face chorus of anger over Rohingya crisis

 Despite years of persecution, the Rohingya largely eschewed violence until October's attacks by the little-known Arakan Rohingya Salvation Army.

-Analysts have long warned that Myanmar's treatment of the Rohingya would lead to homegrown militancy as well as support from international jihadists.
+Analysts have long warned that Myanmar's treatment of the Rohingya would lead to homegrown militancy as well as support from international militants.

 Since the latest fighting broke out, Al-Qaeda's offshoot in Yemen has called for retaliatory attacks against Myanmar while the Afghan Taliban posted a statement on Facebook calling on Muslims to "use their abilities to help Myanmar's oppressed Muslims".

-Defenders of Suu Kyi say she is severely limited in her ability to control Myanmar's notoriously abusive military.
+Defenders of Suu Kyi say she is severely limited in her ability to control Myanmar's military.

-While her party won a landslide election in 2015, under Myanmar's junta era constitution the army is effectively independent of any civilian oversight.
+While her party won a landslide election in 2015, under Myanmar's military-era constitution the army is effectively independent of any civilian oversight.

 The Rohingya are also widely loathed by a huge section of Myanmar's population, dismissed as Bangladeshi interlopers despite many tracing their lineage back generations.